retraigo/fortuna/README.md

 ## Documentation
 Documentation for the latest version can be found in [https://doc.deno.land/https://deno.land/x/fortuna/mod.ts](https://doc.deno.land/https://deno.land/x/fortuna/mod.ts)

-A guide for usage can be found in [docs.nekooftheabyss.moe](https://docs.nekooftheabyss.moe/fortuna)
+A guide for usage can be found in [docs.nekooftheabyss.moe](https://docs.nekooftheabyss.moe/fortuna) (not updated for v2 yet).

 ## What I don't like about fortuna atm